sharetribe/flex-sdk-js/docs/calling-the-api.md

 ## Response

-Calling a SDK method will always return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+Calling any SDK method will always return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 The value of the Promise differs whether the request was successful or error.
-In case of successful request the Promise will be fulfilled where as in case of error the Promise will be rejected.
+In case of successful request the Promise will be *fulfilled* where as in case of error the Promise will be *rejected*.

 **Example:**